pouya-codes/singularity_extract_annotated_patches/README.md

 optional arguments:
   -h, --help            show this help message and exit

+  --store_extracted_patches
+                        Whether or not save extracted patches as png files on the disk.
+                         (default: False)

   --slide_idx SLIDE_IDX
                         Positive Index for selecting part of slides instead of all of it. (useful for array jobs) (default: None)